 Acupuncture for headaches

 Evidence from the most up-to-date and highest quality systematic reviews that examined clinical trials where sham acupuncture was used showed that there are clinically relevant benefits of having traditional acupuncture treatment provided headache relief.
-Randomised controlled trials have found that the effects of acupuncture are better than painkillers for treating headaches intensity and frequency.
+Randomised controlled trials have found that the effects of acupuncture are better than painkillers for treating headaches intensity and frequency for long term.

 Routine care should be given including lifestyle changes, for example:

 - Eat 3 meals a day